tbidne/pacer/documentation/faq.md

 {
   "title": "Some title",
   "filters": [
-    // Checking that the type is one of t1, t2, t3.
+    // Checking that the type is one of t1, t2, or t3.
     "type = t1 or type = t2 or type = t3",
-    // The symbol '∈' -- pronounced 'in' -- can be replaced by the word
+    // The symbol '∈' is an alias for the word "in", and means the element
+    // on the left-hand-side (LHS) exists in the set on the right-hand-side
-    // "in".
+    // (RHS).
     "type ∈ {t1, t2, t3}"
   ],
   "y-axis": "distance"